Relative Bias Under Imperfect Identification in Observational Causal Inference: Bias decompositions

 \subsection{Review: Bias of selection-on-observables estimator}

 For selection-on-observables to be a valid identification approach, there cannot be an omitted confounder \(U\) that affects both the outcome \(Y\) and the treatment assignment process \(Z\).
 In the presence of an omitted \(U\), the bias for \(\tau_\soo\) will be a function of \(U\)'s relationship with \(Y\) and \(Z\), respectively.
-This can be expressed in terms of the coefficients in Eq.~\ref{eq-struct}, or, in an equivalent formulation derived by \citet{cinelli2020making}, in terms of partial correlations: where e.g., \(R_{Y\sim U\mid W_Z,W_Y}\) is notation for \(\cor(Y^{\perp W_Z,W_Y}, U^{\perp W_Z,W_Y})\).\footnote{The original bias decomposition proposed by \citet{cinelli2020making} considers the absolute bias, and uses the squared correlations (i.e., \(R^2_{Y \sim U \mid W_Z, W_Y}\)).
-Because we care about the directionality of the bias and not just the magnitude, we use the partial correlation representation of the sensitivity parameters in lieu of the \(R^2\) representation.} See Lemma~\ref{lem-soo} for the full derivation.
+This can be expressed in terms of the coefficients in Eq.~\ref{eq-struct} as Lemma~\ref{lem-soo} contains the full derivation.

 Consider a potential confounder of \emph{state capacity} in the running example.
-Then, \(\hlsoo{R_{Y \sim U \mid W_Z,W_Y,Z}}\) represents the relationship between state capacity and the outcome (either group or individual protest) that is not already captured by the observed proxies of state capacity (i.e., number of schools).
-Similarly, \(\hlsoo{R_{Z \sim U \mid W_Z,W_Y}}\) represents the residual imbalance of state capacity across the treatment and control groups, after controlling for the observed covariates.
-If researchers believe that proxies of state capacity sufficiently capture the variation in state capacity, then we expect \(\hlsoo{R_{Y \sim U \mid W_Z,W_Y,Z}}\) and \(\hlsoo{R_{Z \sim U \mid W_Z,W_Y}}\) to be relatively small in magnitude, and little bias to result for not controlling for the latent variable of state capacity.
+Then, \(\hlsoo{\beta_u}\) represents the relationship between state capacity and the outcome (either group or individual protest) that is not already captured by the observed proxies of state capacity (i.e., number of schools).
+Similarly, \(\hlsoo{\gamma_u}\) represents the residual imbalance of state capacity across the treatment and control groups, after controlling for the observed covariates.
+If researchers believe that proxies of state capacity sufficiently capture the variation in state capacity, then we expect \(\hlsoo{\beta_u}\) and \(\hlsoo{\gamma_u}\) to be relatively small in magnitude, and little bias to result for not controlling for the latent variable of state capacity.
 In contrast, researchers could be worried that the measurement error in using the number of schools as a proxy of state capacity could be related to protests, in which case, we might expect there to be more bias from omitting a variable like state capacity.